Couchers-org/couchers/.github/pull_request_template.md

 If you need help with any of these, please ask :)
 --->
 **Backend checklist**
-- [ ] Formatted my code with `isort . && black .`
+- [ ] Formatted my code by running `isort . && black .` in `app/backend`
-- [ ] Added tests for any new code
+- [ ] Added tests for any new code or added a regression test if fixing a bug
-- [ ] Added migrations if there are and db changes
+- [ ] All tests pass
-- [ ] Run tests relating to any changes and they pass
+- [ ] Run the backend locally and it works
-- [ ] Run the backend locally and it doesn't crash
+- [ ] Added migrations if there are any database changes, rebased onto `develop` if necessary for linear migration history

 **Frontend checklist**
 - [ ] Formatted my code with `yarn format && yarn lint --fix`